Mount Hillyer

 The trail rarely gets uncomfortably steep as it ascends over and around granite boulders, and weaves through thick tree trunks.
 Two-thirds of a mile from Horse Flats Campground, Mount Hillyer Trail passes a clearing on the right that would make a nice spot for backpackers to set up camp.
 There are interesting boulder formations nearby too.
 Around this point, the trail becomes a bit tricky to follow in a few places.
 Stay vigilant and continue up the mountain.
 To reward the effort you’ll have refreshing views east over pine treetops toward Mount Waterman and Twin Peaks.

-There is a rock pile in the dip on the ridge between the two bumps topping Mount Hillyer.
+A rock pile stands in the dip on the ridge between the two bumps topping Mount Hillyer.
 This is a natural spot to take a break and rest your legs.
 On the backside of the boulders, you’ll find a great view looking west toward canyons carved by Alder Creek and north toward Mount Pacifico.
 Because Mount Hillyer has a round top, the tall dense pines make it is hard to get clear panoramic views elsewhere on the summit.

 The best views from Mount Hillyer by far come from the vantage point at the southwest end of the firebreak.
 Follow the use trail heading down the firebreak, which breaks off from Mount Hillyer Trail near the summit.
 To the east, you’ll have clear views toward Mount Waterman and Twin Peaks.
 The south face of the mountain is covered with short brush instead of pines, to allow unobstructed views.
 To the south, you can look out over Mount Mooney, Vetter Mountain and several lower summits in the San Gabriel Mountains.
 To the west, you get a panoramic look at the expansive drainage carved by Alder Creek that feeds into Big Tujunga Canyon.
 The path ends at Mount Hillyer’s premier viewpoint.
 Only a very faint path continues down off the mountain, so this is a good place to head back.
 As a bonus, if you have a look around before you turn around, you’ll find a hidden geocache.